igorfrancetic/freeforall/README.md

 NOTE ON DATA AVAILABILITY:

 The data that support the findings of this study are restricted and available from NHS Digital.
 This repository includes the Stata code used for the analyses and a comprehensive data dictionary.
+Note: do-files that clean raw NHS data and prepare datasets ready for analsysis can be provided upon request.

 The package includes a folder structure and two do-files, that should be run in the following order: